 - A. Priority Claims. - 1.
 Class Al: Priority Wages.
 Class Al consists of all Allowed Wage Claims, which are for wages, salaries, commissions, including vacation pay, severance and sick leave pay of the kind and in the amount specified in §507(a)(3) of the Code.
 No such claims exist. - 2.
 Class A2: Allowed Tax Claims.
 Class A2 consists of all Allowed Tax Claims of governmental unit of the kind specified in Section 507(a)(8) of the Code.
-Maricopa County property taxes shall be treated herein as Class B3.

-- B. Secured Claims. - 1.
+Maricopa County property taxes shall be treated herein as Class B3. - B. Secured Claims. - 1.
 Class B1: COMPASS BANK, NA.
-Class B1 shall be paid the full amount of their secured claim over the life of the loan.
-The Holder of the Class B1 Claim shall retain its lien securing such claim, All arrearages shall be paid over a 24 month period with payments commencing February 1, 2018. - 2.
+Class B1 shall be paid the full amount of their remaining principal balance plus interest over the life of the loan commencing January 1, 2018.
+The Holder of the Class B1 Claim shall retain its lien securing such claim, All agreed upon arrearages, expenses and fees shall be paid over a 24 month period with payments commencing January 15, 2018 pursuant to the Stipulation for Plan Support filed with the Court on November 6, 2017 Doc 73. - 2.
 Class B2: The UNITED STATES SMALL BUSINESS ADMINISTRATION.
-Class B2 shall be paid the amount of \$600,000.00 plus interest at the current rate of 3.344% per annum as and for its secured claim and that portion of its claim that is not secured over the life of the loan.
-Payments to commence not later than February 1, 2018. - 3.
-Class B3: Maricopa County treasurer shall be paid the full amount of the property taxes over a 48 month period commencing February 1, 2018. - C. Unsecured Claims. - 1.
-Class C1: The UNITED STATES SMALL BUSINESS ADMINISTRATION.
-Class C1 that portion of the SBA's loan that is deemed to be unsecured shall be paid as stated herein in Class B2.
-That portion will be decided upon, either in potential litigation or by agreement of the parties. - 2.
-Class C2: General Unsecured Claims.
-The holders of Class C2
+Class B2 shall be paid the amount of \$700,000.00 plus interest at the current rate of 3.344% per annum as and for its claim pursuant to the Stipulation to Modify Treatment of SBA Claim with the Court on November 3, 2017 Doc 72.
+Payments to commence pursuant to the Stipulation 30 days after Plan confirmation.

+- Class B3: Maricopa County treasurer shall be paid the full amount of the back property 3. taxes over a 48 month period commencing 30 days after Plan confirmation. - C. Unsecured Claims. - Class C1: The UNITED STATES SMALL BUSINESS ADMINISTRATION.
+Class C1 that 1. portion of the SBA's loan that is unsecured has been resolved pursuant to the Stipulation to Modify Treatment of SBA Claim filed on November 3, 2017 Doc 72. - Class C2: General Unsecured Claims.
+The holders of Class C2 2.
+Debtor is not aware of any. - D. Treatment of Executory Contracts and Unexpired Leases.

-Debtor is not aware of any. - D. Treatment of Executory Contracts and Unexpired Leases. - Debtor is not aware of any.
-No claims have been filed. - E. Penalties and Other Charges. - No portion of an allowed claim shall include, and no distribution shall be made on account of any fines, penalties, exemplary or punitive damages, late charges or other monetary charge relating to or arising from any default or breach by the Debtor.
-An objection shall be deemed to have been filed by Debtor to any claim for such an amount. - F. Controlling Effect - The provisions of this Plan shall modify and supersede the terms of any promissory notes, deeds of trust, security agreements and other documents relating to any Allowed Claim.
+Debtor is not aware of any.
+No claims have been filed.

+E. Penalties and Other Charges.

+No portion of an allowed claim shall include, and no distribution shall be made on account of any fines, penalties, exemplary or punitive damages, late charges or other monetary charge relating to or arising from any default or breach by the Debtor.
+An objection shall be deemed to have been filed by Debtor to any claim for such an amount.

+F. Controlling Effect

+The provisions of this Plan shall modify and supersede the terms of any promissory notes, deeds of trust, security agreements and other documents relating to any Allowed Claim.
 The Debtor shall not be deemed to have assumed any obligations specified in any promissory notes, deed of trust, security agreement or other document relating to an Allowed Claim except as specifically provided by the Plan.
 All Allowed Claims maybe prepaid at any time without penalty or premium.